Chasel-Tsui/mmrotate-dcfl/README.md

 Coming soon!

 ## Introduction
-DCFL is a learning framework for detecting on oriented tiny objects.
+DCFL is a learning framework for detecting oriented tiny objects.

 **Abstract**: To be finished.